zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

 # Fetch runs after execution

 Once a pipeline run has been completed, we can interact with it from code using the post-execution utilities.
-The Hierarchy is as follows:
+The hierarchy is as follows:

 ```mermaid
 flowchart LR